Topics on this page

-Updated Deep Security Agent software packages are automatically imported into Workload Security and appear on Administration > Updates > Software > Local.
+Updated agent software packages are automatically imported into Workload Security and appear on Administration > Updates > Software > Local.

-Deep Security will only inform you of minor version updates (not major) of software.
-For example, if you have Deep Security Agent 9.6.100, and Trend Micro releases 9.6.200, an alert will tell you that software updates are available.
-However, if 10.0.xxx (a major version difference) is released and you don't have any 10.0 agents, the alert will not appear (even though 10.0is newer than 9.6.100).
+Workload Security will only inform you of minor version updates (not major) of software.
+For example, if you have agent version 9.6.100, and Trend Micro releases 9.6.200, an alert will tell you that software updates are available.
+However, if 10.0.xxx (a major version difference) is released and you don't have any 10.0 agents, the alert will not appear (even though 10.0 is newer than 9.6.100).

 Best practices for upgrades

-When deploying a new release of the Deep Security Agent:
+When deploying a new release of the agent:

 - Workload Security customers can ignore the Minimum DSM Version for agents.
 We host and update the manager as part of the service, and it is always compatible with the latest available agents.